 Letter 11032: The integrity of the judge is present in military appointments, because he gladly fulfills what he knows is justly owed.

-The integrity of the judge is present in military appointments, because he gladly fulfills what he knows is justly owed.
-Therefore, let Pierius know that by my authority he has been made primicerius of the singulares [personal guard unit].
+[1] Integrity belongs to the one who judges in matters of military service, since he gladly pays out what he knows is justly owed.
+Wherefore let Pierius know that he has been made primicerius of the singularii by our authority.

-If there are any other matters, let them be brought forward with confidence — for there is no cause for hesitation where the judge's hearing is not for sale.
+If there are any other matters, let them be put forward with confidence: for there is no fear of hesitation where the judge's hearing is not for sale.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.